davidusb-geek/emhass/docs/lpems.md

 This type of controller performs the following actions:

-- Set the prediction horizon and receding horizon parameters.
+- Set the prediction horizon: a fixed value for a receding horizon or a variable value for a shrinking horizon approach.
 - Perform an optimization on the prediction horizon.
 - Apply the first element of the obtained optimized control variables.
 - Repeat at a relatively high frequency, ex: 5 min.